Janek22s/job-offer-manager/README.md

 pip install -r requirements.txt
 ```

-5. Create a PostgreSQL database for the application.
+5. Create a PostgreSQL database for the application, including triggers, indexes, and sample data as described in the PostgreSQL Database Initialization section.

 6. Create a .env file based on .env.example and configure the required environment variables.